belindamo/symsys/content/_index.md

 This tiny site is my attempt to answer that question.

+There is an official site explanation of Symbolic Systems as a study that helps people who seek to understand “systems that are built with symbols, like natural language, programming, languages, and formal logic; and systems that work with symbols, such as minds and brains, computers, networks, and complex social systems.”

-Symbolic Systems is basically the study of many different fields and, equally importantly, how they intersect with each other.
-These fields span: computer science, psychology, philosophy, neuroscience, linguistics, and more.
+What that basically means is that we study many different fields and, equally importantly, how they intersect with each other.
+These fields span computer science, psychology, philosophy, neuroscience, linguistics, and more.

 It’s like the pinnacle of the saying, “A jack of all trades is a master of none…but oftentimes better than a master of one!”